Jump to Footer

 Our strengths in adaptive and nonlinear control, assured autonomy, and dependable and secure computing lead the way in developing a wide range of resilient robotic and cyber-physical systems, including active magnetic bearings, micro-grids, aerial, ground and underwater vehicles, medical devices, and surgical robots.

-Hardware for AI and IoT
+Hardware of AI and IoT

 Our applications-driven research in IoT systems emphasizes self-powered systems, leveraging energy-efficient, sub-threshold circuit design.
 Our research on in-memory processing, integrated system design, and advanced materials aims to address computational challenges arising in AI and optimization.

-Machine Learning, Signal/Image Processing and Communications
+Machine Learning, Signal & Image Processing, and Communications

-We specialize in the theoretical foundations of signal processing, communications, and machine learning, as well as a wide range of applications, including biomedical image analysis, intelligent and secure networks, social computing, and emerging data storage technologies.
+We specialize in the theoretical foundations of signal processing, communications and machine learning, as well as a wide range of applications including biomedical image analysis, intelligent and secure networks, social computing and emerging data storage technologies.